 Steelers fans hoped in vain for a third shot at Buddy Ryan in the 1993 playoffs, but the Steelers would tangle with Buddy Ryan one final time in 1994 season on Ryan’s final NFL stop as head coach of the Arizona Cardinals.

 Dan Rooney has stated that the Steelers trip to Arizona in 1994 was the first time he noticed an unusual number of Steelers fan in an opposing stadium.
 At the time however, the game was known for several bizarre plays.
-One was failed fake field goal that saw Gary Anderson gain his only 3 yards rushing in 23 NFL seasons.
+One was failed fake field goal that saw Gary Anderson gain his only 3 yards rushing in 23 NFL seasons — it fell short of the first down.
 Another was Eric Green running out of bounds with a clear shot at the end zone simply because he ran out of gas.

 - Those blunders, pared with some uncanny turnovers led to 20 to 17 Steelers over time loss.